codurance/site/src/_posts/2019-05-18-microservices-adventures.md

 Systems fail, and that is something to be expected and embraced.
 However, they should also self recover.
-How do you ask?
+How, you ask?
 Preferably without the input of humans.

-> With any advanced automation the weakest link is always the human.
+> With any advanced automation, the weakest link is always the human.

-Creating a self-healing system requires to monitor itself.
+Self-healing system requires self-monitoring capabilities.
-To monitor a platform, you need observability.
+To monitor anything, you need observability.
 Observability and monitoring should then be a priority, not an afterthought.
 To design, setup, and maintain platform monitoring, we need platform engineers.

 Humans should be in the loop only when the system cannot repair itself.
 Our job should not only be fixing the problems but primarily making sure that those problems never occur again or gets fixed automatically next time.

-When dealing with complex platforms, we need full time "platform engineers."
+When dealing with complex platforms, we need "platform engineers."
 Those are either system administrators who can code or coders who know system administration.
 They write code to make the platform more observable, stable, and developer friendly.

-There is this one twisted interpretation of DevOps where the premise is that you could get "rid" of system administrators and end up with only developers who would manage services in production.
-That's never going to happen.
-Most developers don't care and do not want to learn about system administration.
+Best results are achieved when the platform engineers are not an isolated team but part of the development teams.
+An ideal situation is when all your developers can be considered platform engineers.

 ## Common oversights